Computational-Plant-Science/DIRT-Pop.v1/README.md

 ![DIRT-Pop Overview](./Pipeline.png)

 DIRT-Pop is a robust pipeline tailored for clustering root architecture types.
-It's specially designed to work in tandem with outputs produced by the Digital Image of Root Traits (DIRT) software.
+It's specially designed to work with outputs produced by the Digital Image of Root Traits (DIRT) software.

 ## Prerequisites